 On The Mend?
 Brittany Bell Shares Ncredibly SWEET Maternity Photos With Nick Cannon

 Happy Birthday, Nick Cannon!
 On October 8th, Nick Cannon celebrated 40 years on Earth and no one appreciates him like Brittany Bell, the mother of his soon-be fourth child.
-The former beauty Queen wished Nick a very special birthday by sharing photos of them together as she showed of her burgeoning pregnant belly.
+The former beauty Queen wished Nick a very special birthday by sharing photos of them together as she showed off her burgeoning pregnant belly.

 “So many things to say and so many things that don’t even need to be said.
 All I know is I’m glad God put you on earth same time as me.
 So much to celebrate beyond one day.
 You are a victory.
 Each year is a victory lap ♥️ running with you.”